MicrosoftDocs/entra-docs/docs/external-id/customers/tutorial-native-authentication-android-sign-up-user-with-username-password-user-attributes.md

 - These errors indicate that the previous operation was unsuccessful, and so a reference to a new state isn't available.

 - The utility method `isInvalidAttributes()` indicates that one or more attributes that the app submitted failed validation.
-It contains an `invalidAttributes` parameter, which is a list of all attributes that teh apps submitted, but failed validation.
+It contains an `invalidAttributes` parameter, which is a list of all attributes that the apps submitted, but failed validation.
 To handle the error of invalid attributes, use the following code snippet:

     ```kotlin
         val actionResult = authClient.signUp(